 - A backup hardcopy map

 - A first aid kit (or at least bandages and disinfectant)

 - Tell your family where you are going

-- a money strap to avoid getting stolen from
+- A money strap to minimize lost or stolen funds

 - Binoculars for sight-seeing